 Grief is rarely so freely expressed outside of therapy.
 In everyday life, people often feel the pressure to hold back their grief rather than fully express them as they really are.
-This is because friends, families and others often rush to tidy emotions, intending to be supportive.
 The truth is, not every moment of sadness needs to be fixed or “cured.”
 What if we simply witnessed grief?
 (Bella Grace, Autumn 2025).
-For many grievers, their grief often has to be edited before it is fully seen by others, making the rawest forms invisible.

 When my person first died, it suddenly felt like nothing else mattered.
 The things that once felt urgent no longer held the same weight.